stashapp/Stash-Docs/README.md

 - Clone/download the repository

 ### Building the site
-1. Open Terminal/Command Prompt with Ruby and go to your directory where you saved the copy of the repository
+1. Open Terminal/Command Prompt and go to your directory where you saved the copy of the repository
 2. Run `mkdocs serve`

 ## License